Tamara, Date Filled Ghrayebeh with Pistachios

 10. Don’t ruin your efforts by rushing the cooling process.
 Tamara cookies need to be completely cool to the touch before you store them.
 Hot cookies will release condensation into the air making your Tamara soggy, which is something we need to avoid.

-11. A cookie this festive call for a good cup of coffee on the side.
+11. A cookie this festive calls for a good cup of coffee on the side.
 Divine!

 Here is a plain ghraybeh recipe worth learning!